Clean your horse’s urine-stained tail

 Don’t brush a brittle tail

 - You may be tempted to go crazy with laundry detergent.
-However, these detergents are made for your pants and saddle pads and what-not, not your horse.
+However, these detergents are made for your pants and saddle pads, not your horse.
 Detergents can make the tail hairs more brittle and prone to picking up stains.

 - Shampoo, condition, and white vinegar again.
 And again if you need to.
 You can do the white vinegar treatment easily by dunking the tail into a bucket and holding it there for a few minutes,